Tompkins named Daily Reporter “Rising Young Professional”

 “A lot of listening and learning has gotten me to this point,” Tompkins says, adding that with continued personal growth he one day hopes to lead such a large-scale project on his own.

 And, with the amount he has grown in his young construction career, who would doubt that will happen?

-Tags: Alyssa Bloechl, Brandon Pecho, Brandon Schmitz, Craig Nero, Daily Reporter "Rising Young Professional", Garret Nero, Marquette General Hospital, Mike Watermolen, Northeast Wisconsin Technical College, The Daily Reporter, Wisconsin outstanding young construction workers, Wyatt Tompkins
+Tags: Alyssa Bloechl, Brandon Pecho, Craig Nero, Daily Reporter "Rising Young Professional", Garret Nero, Marquette General Hospital, Mike Watermolen, Northeast Wisconsin Technical College, The Daily Reporter, Wisconsin outstanding young construction workers, Wyatt Tompkins